ZeroPivot/ZeroPivot/README.md

 # I DID IT!!

+## Update 9.27.2022 - 10:34am
+* Fixed allocation bugs in partitioned array; it it now working as intended!

 ## Update 9.26.2022 - 3:46AM
 Worked a bit to understand *.github.io and now have a website on github!
 It is still a WIP, but you can see it here: https://ZeroPivot.github.io
 * TODO: Port my basic flat file blogging system to github.io